 - EVENT IS OPEN TO: All persons aged 18 years or over on the day.
 Younger entrants are welcome on the event but they must have their entry form signed, and be accompanied by their parent or legal guardian.

-- ROUTE DESCRIPTIONS: Will be available on the event website approximately one month prior to the event.
+- ROUTE DESCRIPTIONS: Will be available on the event website approximately two weeks prior to the event.
 GPX tracks of the route will also be available on-line.
 The route descriptions are provided to assist those entrants who are not completely confident in their ability to self-navigate.
 Please do not climb fences or walls, take shortcuts, or trespass.

 - RETIREMENTS: If you cannot complete your chosen distance, and it is essential that you retire, then the organisers will make arrangements to collect you.
 We would urge you to consider the route distance when you enter the event.
 The emergency telephone number will be made available on the day of the event.

 - CHECK-IN AT THE FINISH: All entrants, including retirees, must check in at Palmer Community Centre before journeying home.

 - EQUIPMENT: All entrants must carry the following items:- OS Landranger Map 162 & 171 (or Outdoor Leisure 14), compass, whistle, waterproofs, suitable footwear with good tread, simple first aid kit, change for the telephone, food and drink to supplement that provided at the control points.
 There will not be a kit check at the start, but the organisers reserve the right to carry out a check during the course of the event.
 THIS IS A WINTER EVENT AND THE EQUIPMENT LISTED ABOVE IS THE MINIMUM THAT WE WOULD EXPECT YOU TO CARRY.

 - MUGS: Please bring a mug for breakfast / evening meal drinks.